animatedb/oovaide/web/readme.txt

 			Add package mingw32-base	2013072200
 			Install to \MinGW

-	Also required for building Oovcde:
+	Also required for building Oovaide:
 	GTK-3.0:
 		From: http://www.tarnyko.net/dl/
 		File: "GTK+ 3.6.4 Bundle for Windows"